Earth Manifesto Mysteriously Materializes – A Potential Game Changer

 making our communities healthier and our societies safer, fairer and more

-sustainable -- and ensuring a more providential legacy to all people in future
+sustainable -- and of ensuring a more providential legacy to all people in

-generations.
-This distorted value can only remain entrenched because of
+future generations.
+This distorted value can only remain entrenched

-the institutional corruption that our political system and the Supreme Court
+because of the institutional corruption that our political system and the

-have given to moneyed interests.
-If we want to "take back our country",
+Supreme Court have given to moneyed interests.
+If we want to "take

 propaganda and priorities is that the very rich are getting richer in the USA

-while American children have the highest level of poverty of almost every major
+while American children have the highest level of poverty of almost any major

 country on earth, and young people have outrageous levels of student debt, and